Medical Reviewer

 • Despite its traditional use for pain relief and opioid withdrawal, kratom’s addictive potential has led to its classification as a “Drug and Chemical of Concern” by the DEA.

-• Kratom addiction and abuse stem from its interaction with opioid receptors, leading to dependence and addiction as individuals seek to replicate its pleasurable effects.
+• Kratom addiction and abuse stem from its interaction with opioid receptors, which can lead to dependence and addiction due to the substance’s opioid-like effects, such as euphoria and pain relief.

 • Statistics reveal correlations between kratom use and other substance use disorders, highlighting the need for comprehensive approaches to address substance misuse and its potential dangers.